jcardibofth2k/Gopro336a/README.md

 No disrespect, but when theres obf, I gotta deobf.

-DMCA = cope, and it will just be reposted elsewhere so no point.
+DMCA = cope, and it will just be reposted by others so no point.

 DMCA if ur a pedophile, a registered sex offender, british and if you groom children :^)